bsctl/go-web-app/README.md

     sum(rate(http_requests_total{run="webapp"}[5m])) by (version)

 ## Horizontal Pod Autoscaler Walkthrough
 Use this webapp for an introduction to the HPA - Horizontal Pod Autoscaler.
-Refer to [autoscaler.md](./autoscaler/README-md).
+Refer to [autoscaler walkthrough](./autoscaler/README.md).